aplteam/Tatin/docs/PackageConfiguration.md

 * If specified "api" must be either a single name or a list of comma-separated names.
 Names must be relative, never absolute, therefore they must never start with `#` or `⎕`.

 * Niladic functions _cannot_ become part of an API.
-Tatin will create references in the target namespace, and onme cannot create a reference for a niladic function.
+Tatin will create references in the target namespace, and one cannot create a reference for a niladic function.

 #### assets

-This must be a simple text vector that is one of:
+This must be a simple text vector that can represent:

 * A single filename
 * A single folder name
-* A simple text vector representing a mixture of file names and folder names separated by `,`.
+* A simple text vector representing a mixture of file names and folder names separated by commas.

 The path must be relative to the package since the file(s) or folder(s) are part of the package.
 For that reason the path may not contain a "`:`" under Windows, and not start with "`/`" or with "`./`".
 If it does anyway an error is thrown.